 I mean: what are your key performance indicators?

 If you don’t have any parameters to check your progress, you might be heading in the wrong direction.

-These parameters will act as a guide and help you navigate through this life.
+These parameters will guide and help you navigate through this life.

 Here is an actionable tip:

 Make a list of ten qualities that you want to possess.